taverianov/cloudlinux-documentation/docs/solo/manager/README.md

 ![](./images/Webmonitoringtoolsettings.png)

-* **Check every X minutes** - this is a period in minutes between requests to the same domain.
-* **Time allowed for response** - if there is no answer from the website for this period of time, the Website Monitoring tool will regard this behaviour as the `HTTP 408` error.
 * **Enable summary notifications** - turn on/off summary daily email report notifications
 * **Enable alert notifications** - turn on/off immediate alert email notifications
 * **Domains and URLs Ignore List** - domains and URLs that will not be requested and displayed in reports; supported formats: `example.com, http://example.com`
+* **Top N slow websites to show** - this number (N) will be used to select the top N domains from the list of all domains, sorted by response duration (Slowest websites list).
+And this number also will be used to select the top N domains from the list of all domains, sorted by amount of errors (Websites with most errors list).
+* **Check every X minutes** - this is a period in minutes between requests to the same domain.
+* **Time allowed for response** - if there is no answer from the website for this period of time, the Website Monitoring tool will regard this behaviour as the `HTTP 408` error.
+* **Concurrent requests limit** - how many concurrent requests can be done by the Website Monitoring tool.

 ### WMT CLI

-The `wmt-api-solo` utility allows managing Website Monitoring tool via CLI.
+The `wmt-api` utility allows managing Website Monitoring tool via CLI.

 **Usage**

 ```
-# /usr/share/web-monitoring-tool/wmtbin/wmt-api-solo [command] [--optional arguments]
+# /usr/share/web-monitoring-tool/wmtbin/wmt-api [command] [--optional arguments]
 ```

 **Optional arguments**: